Bridging Visual and Wireless Sensing via a Unified Radiation Field for 3D Radio Map Construction: Results

 To evaluate the location generalization capability of the constructed 3D radio maps, we collect channel measurements at multiple Rx locations under various Tx position settings using Sionna RT~\cite{hoydis2023sionna}.
 Both the Tx and Rx employ planar antennas with isotropic patterns and vertical polarization, which produces high-resolution channel impulse responses.
 They are then processed to estimate key multi-path components (MPCs), including path loss, delay, angle of departure, and angle of arrival~\cite{papazian2016calibration}.
 Based on these MPCs, we reorganize the spatial spectrum into pinhole-camera images via equirectangular projection as detailed in \cite{wen2024neural}.
 To validate the generalization ability to new Tx positions within the same scene, we constructed a series of synthetic datasets corresponding to different Tx locations (P1, P2, and P3), as depicted in Fig.~\ref{SynSS}.
 We adopted varying training samples to evaluate the system performance under different training strategies: \begin{itemize} \item \textbf{Full-Training:} We generate a dataset of 3,200 samples {for Tx position P1}, where 80\% (2,560 samples) are used for training and 20\% (640 samples) for testing.
 Each sample consists of the position coordinates of an arbitrarily selected Rx in space and the corresponding MPCs spectrum, both acquired under a specific Tx location. \item \textbf{Few-Shot:} For the new Tx position P2, we construct a separate dataset that contains only approximately 10 samples to evaluate the model's few-shot learning capability. \item \textbf{Zero-Shot:} For the new Tx position P3, we adopt a zero-shot setting where no training sample from this position is provided, and the model is evaluated directly on the test set of this independently simulated dataset. \end{itemize} \textbf{Baselines.} We compare URF-GS with three baselines: \begin{itemize} \item\textbf{NeRF\textsuperscript{2}}~\cite{zhao2023nerf2}: NeRF\textsuperscript{2} applies the NeRF technique for spatial spectrum construction.
 It can synthesize the spatial spectrum in scenarios where either the Tx or the Rx is fixed while the other moves to arbitrary positions. \item\textbf{RF-3DGS}~\cite{liang2024gs}: RF-3DGS is a fast and efficient method for radio radiance field reconstruction based on 3D-GS.
 It can obtain the spatial spectrum by encoding multi-modal channel characteristics using spherical harmonic functions. \item\textbf{WRF-GS+}~\cite{wen2024neural}: WRF-GS+ presents a high-quality spatial spectrum synthesis method based on 3D-GS.
-It decouples the radio radiation field into large and small-scale components using a deformable network, while balancing rendering performance and rendering speed. \end{itemize} \textbf{Metrics.} We consider three performance metrics: The peak signal-to-noise ratio (PSNR) measures the fidelity score derived from mean squared error between a reference image and a test image; the structural similarity index measure (SSIM) \cite{wang2004image} evaluates the perceptual similarity by comparing luminance, contrast, and structure locally; the learned perceptual image patch similarity (LPIPS) \cite{zhang2018unreasonable} measures the perceptual distance using features obtained from pretrained networks.
+It decouples the radio radiation field into large and small-scale components using a deformable network, while balancing rendering performance and rendering speed. \end{itemize}